Blackmail Simulator 2024 - Envelope Review

 Overall I like the game a lot, and despite some issues, I found myself coming back to play it multiple times to try and get some of the other endings.

-I definitely recommend giving it a try if you're into immersive sims and the idea of an immersive sim where you play through multiple times and learn and optimize your path to become super effective and to see other characters and outcomes!
+I recommend giving it a try if you're into immersive sims and the idea of an immersive sim where you play through multiple times and learn and optimize your path to become super effective and to see other characters and outcomes!

 I'd recommend you play this if: